georgtree/rbc-tk9/README.md

 Later, it was updated by Emiliano Gavilán to work with Tcl/Tk 9.0.

 This is my personal fork of Emiliano [repository](https://chiselapp.com/user/egavilan/repository/rbc-tk9).

+This fork differences are:

+- Change documentation format to Markdown.
+- Formatting of C-code (cosmetic changes) and removal of K&R deprecated function definitions.
+- Updated demos
-This fork has updated documentation to markdown format, additional code in `graph.tcl` library.
+- Additional functionality in `graph.tcl` library.

 Also I am going to apply any further improvements from Emiliano repository.

 Rbc is available from:
 	https://github.com/georgtree/rbc-tk9